 Named as deliverable in Monsanto PR document

-Documents reported by the New York Times, described above, reveal that a Monsanto executive recruited Miller to write about the IARC report and provided him with a draft that he posted largely unchanged under his own name in Forbes.
-Read more about the Monsanto PR plan to discredit IARC here.
+A Monsanto PR document describes the company’s plans to “protect the reparation and FTO of Roundup” by discrediting a cancer agency’s report about the cancer hazard of glyphosate.
+Page 2 of the plan describes the first external deliverable: “Engage Henry Miller.”
+Documents reported by the New York Times show that a Monsanto executive asked Miller to write about the cancer report and provided him with a draft that Miller posted largely unchanged under his own name in Forbes.

 Funding and pitching his PR services